Ebiroll/openvg/README.md

 ## Windows version of openvg GO library

- For some reason _WI32 was not defined

- (openvg.go) You must manually patch #cgo LDFLAGS:
- Linux
- #cgo LDFLAGS:-lX11 -lGLU -lglut -ldl -lGL -lm  -ljpeg
- Windows
- #cgo LDFLAGS:-lopengl32

- If you are using MSYS2
+ If you are using MSYS2 with GO
 	pacman -S base-devel
 	pacman -S mingw-w64-i686-mesa
 	#This one is normally already installed
 	pacman -S  msys2-w32api-headers
 	pacman -S mingw-w64-x86_64-freeglut

+Not tested but should work with some mior fixes.
 As the functions Polygon, Arc, RGB defined somewhere in the Windows.h/GDI these are renamed with a macro.

-## Windows version of openvg GO library

- I did not get it to work.
-For some reason _WI32 was not defined.

- You must also manually patch #cgo LDFLAGS:
- Linux
- #cgo LDFLAGS:-lX11 -lGLU -lglut -ldl -lGL -lm  -ljpeg
- Windows
- #cgo LDFLAGS:-lopengl32

- If you are using MSYS2
-	pacman -S base-devel
-	pacman -S  msys2-w32api-headers
-	pacman -S mingw-w64-x86_64-freeglut

-As the functions Polygon, Arc, RGB defined somewhere in the Windows.h/GDI these are renamed with a macro.
+This confuses the CGO compiler.
+Abetter solution is required to get it to work.

 ## First program